oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 #### Fixed pool of workers

-A pool of workers tuned for parallel work, as many workers as CPU cores.
+`Schedulers.parallel()` provides a pool of workers tuned for parallel work, as many workers as CPU cores.

 ```java
 @Test